smallwins/blog.begin.com/src/views/posts/2020-09-23-begin-now-ships-api-gateway-http-apis-by-default.md

 ## Shipping an `HTTP` API-based app

-Because AWS introduced breaking changes to the [request and response](https://docs.begin.com/en/http-functions/api-reference behavior in HTTP APIs), we’ve opted not to auto-upgrade existing Begin users.
+Because AWS introduced breaking changes to the [request and response](https://docs.begin.com/en/http-functions/api-reference) behavior in HTTP APIs, we’ve opted not to auto-upgrade existing Begin users.
 That said, if you’d like to take advantage of the new payloads, simply create a new app.

 If you’d like to upgrade your existing app from `REST` to `HTTP` APIs, delete the app in the Begin console (Settings > Delete app), and create a new app from the existing repository (New app > Use an existing repo > Select the repo you of the app you just deleted).
 However, be warned: doing this will change your app’s URLs and erase your domain configuration (if present).